 Forecasting is a thankless job.
 It’s a lot like being a referee or umpire in your favorite sport; the only time a game official is noticed is when they do something wrong!
 Similarly, a forecaster’s primary aim is too stay out of the “news”.
 Unfortunately, sales forecasting methods for new tech products don’t always allow the desired anonymity.

-Make no mistake, forecasting is a very important function in any business.
+Make no mistake, sales forecasting is a very important function in any business.
 In the software business, your whole business plan could be riding on meeting the forecast to fund growth and product development.
 In a hardware business, it’s an more even critical issue–you have to worry about creating too much or too little inventory–either of which can create a huge problem for your business.

 Forecasting is hard in the best of circumstances

 It’s bad enough when you are trying to forecast an existing mature product in a mature industry segment.
-This is a difficult and complex task, using well known techniques such as smoothing, trending and seasonality to fine tune the next monthly or annual forecast.
+This is a difficult and complex task, even when using well known techniques such as smoothing, trending and seasonality to fine tune the next monthly or annual forecast.

-Early in my career at Hewlett Packard I spend 4 months in a special assignment dedicated solely to improving forecast accuracy.
+Early in my career at Hewlett Packard I spend 4 months in a special assignment dedicated solely to improving our product forecast accuracy.
 The marketing department was engaged in an ongoing “discussion” (OK-argument!) with the manufacturing department over inventory levels.
 Not surprisingly, manufacturing wanted the inventory levels to be lean, while marketing favored a more robust number.
 This was because manufacturing was being graded on their costs and at that time “owned” the inventory; while marketing was graded on revenue–and low inventory levels often lead to missed sales opportunities.

 New technology products are the worst case scenario for forecasters